 1. Identification Card (Drivers License or State identification card)

 2. Means of Payment (Cash, Check, Credit Card)

 The Minnesota Tool Library has a variety of membership levels and provides:

 - Access to over 2,400 tools in our inventory for a 7 day period (renewals upon availability)

 - Access to a 500 square-foot workshop – a building space where you can make, build or repair whatever you like!

-- 20% discount on educational classes.
+- Some levels provide a 20% discount on educational classes.

 - General access to tool & project advice.

 - Connection to a do-it-yourself community of builders.

 - Reduction of your environmental footprint through using fewer resources.